wongsm7/sudoku_solver/README.md

 # sudoku_solver
-Created with React + TypeScript + Vite
+A sudoku app that can generate and solve Sudoku(s).
+Created with React + TypeScript + Vite.

 Deployed at https://sm-sudoku-solver.netlify.app/